sx-bet/sx-bet-api-docs/source/includes/_rollupmigrationguide.md

 | Football, Hockey, Basketball                                                    | July 31, 2024  |
 | Baseball, Golf, Soccer, Tennis, Mixed Martial Arts                              | August 5, 2024 |
 | Crypto, Degen Crypto                                                            | August 6, 2024 |

+## What do I have to do?

+When the sport you're interested in has moved over to SXR, you'll have to:

+- Update token addresses for USDC and WSX with the new token addresses
+- Update rest api calls shown (here)[#endpoint-changes]
+- Update websocket streams handler for orders, trades, and markets (they will now include `chainVersion`)
+- Migrate funds from SXN to SXR using our bridge
+- Configure the payloads with the new chainId and other configs found [here](#references) and/or [here](#metadata)
+- Reenable betting for each token
+- Start using api as normal for SXR Markets

 ## Endpoint Changes